 PROVIDE YOUR INPUT

-The survey will be open for public input until Wednesday, September 30.
-Following the closure of the survey the Land Use Bylaw Review Project Team will be reviewing all of the feedback received and will be preparing the parking section for the draft Land Use Bylaw.
+The Land Use Bylaw Review Project Team is now reviewing all of the feedback received and will be preparing the parking section for the draft Land Use Bylaw.

 If you have any questions, please contact firstname.lastname@example.org.